sheghun/https-github.com-sheghun-express-typescript-Boilerplate/README.md

 Run `yarn watch-debug` to build, compile and run the application while watching for changes in debug mode.

 Run `yarn copy-static-assets` to copy your public folder containing your static assets to the dist folder after making changes to your static files.

+See somethings you can improve on? why not create a pull request I'll be glad you did.